eithan/connect-four/robot/ROBOT_PLAN_ALT.md

 ## 11. Changelog

 - **2026-04-28** — Initial version.
 Parallel alternative to `ROBOT_PLAN.md`.
 Three-phase plan with Phase A heavy on fabrication and LeRobot environment setup; Phase C centered on imitation learning + SmolVLA fine-tuning as the path's payoff.
+- **2026-04-28 (rev 2)** — Phase C.1 made explicit about LeRobot dataset format as the required interchange standard for openpi/SmolVLA/ACT.
+Phase C.3 expanded to include π₀-base and π₀.₅-base fine-tuning options via Physical Intelligence's openpi, with remote-inference deployment notes (those VLAs don't fit on the Jetson and must run on a separate GPU server streaming action chunks).